ralatsdc/CLAMS-Package/README.md

 CLAMS-Package
 =============

-Provides R functions to simplify the analysis of data collected using the Columbus Instruments Comprehensive Lab Animal Monitoring System CLAMS)
+Provides an R Package which includes functions to simplify the analysis of data collected using the Columbus Instruments Comprehensive Lab Animal Monitoring System (CLAMS)

 Details
 -------